mxkrn/mxkrn/README.md

 ### Hi 👋 I'm Max.
-#### I mainly build ML services for audio and music.
-I also like to get overly pedantic about python design patterns and tooling.
+#### I do research on audio and music AI and use that research to build apps and services for music makers.
+I also like to get pedantic about python design patterns and tooling.
 #### Feel free to [drop me a line](mailto:max@koil.re).

 <p align="center">